1 Day in Arches National Park Itinerary

 If you can time this hike to the sunrise, you’ll be treated to an amazing sight!

-Depending on how long you’d like to spend here, you can take the shorter Windows trail loop, or extend your time in this section of the park by adding on the Windows Sand Loop Trail to the Windows Trail Loop.
+Depending on how long you’d like to spend here, you can take the shorter Windows trail loop which takes you by North and South windows and Turret Arch, or you can extend your time in this section of the park by adding on the Windows Primitive Loop to the Windows Trail Loop.

 Both are fairly easy and flat, and our preschooler was able to do the longer trail without any issues.